Franciszka Urszula Radziwiłłowa: Biography

-The work of F.U.
-Radziwill can be divided into two periods.
+The work of Franciszka Urszula Radziwiłł can be divided into two periods.
 The first (1725–45) was bilingual, and genres – mainly poetic and epistolary.
 The most fruitful period of dramatic art and theatre activities in Nesvizh was during 1746–52, when the princess led the cultural life in the castle herself.

-The last stage play in the Nesvizh Theatre, according to “The Diary" of Michael Casimir Radziwill, dates December 27, 1752: it was "operetta of Europe" (i.e. opera "Happy unhappiness").
+The last stage play in the Nesvizh Theatre, according to “The Diary" of Michał Kazimierz Radziwill, dates December 27, 1752: it was "operetta of Europe" (i.e. opera "Happy unhappiness").
 Earlier in October, the princess was ill so badly that even wrote a farewell letter to her husband.
 She lived for another six months.
 The disease, which retreated in the first months of 1753, suddenly escalated on May 18 when the princess, heading to Grodno, was forced to stay in Putsevichy, a village near Navahrudak.
 On May 19, she was transported to Navahrudak, where she died on 23 May 1753 in the house of the mayor of Bobrujsk.

 Writing

 Poetry

-Francesca Ursula Radziwill is the author of 80 poetic (undramatic) works of various volume – from four to one hundred and fifty lines.
-Genre system and figurative art palette of her poetry was based on the classical literary heritage of antiquity (Cicero, Ovid, Seneca), formed under the influence of Western European (primarily French classical) poetic school of the 17th century (poetry of Francois Molerbo, Jean Labruer) but in close connection with the artistic achievements of the national culture of the Renaissance and Baroque.
+Franciszka Urszula Radziwiłł is the author of 80 poetic (undramatic) works of various volume – from four to one hundred and fifty lines.
+Genre system and figurative art palette of her poetry was based on the classical literary heritage of antiquity (Cicero, Ovid, Seneca), formed under the influence of Western European (primarily French classical) poetic school of the 17th century (poetry of François de Malherbe, Jean de La Bruyère) but in close connection with the artistic achievements of the national culture of the Renaissance and Baroque.

 The first (recorded in the manuscripts) poetic experiences of Princess originated within epistolary.
-Of the large amount (more than 1300) of Francesca Ursula’s letters the most interesting are four poetic notes to her husband.
+Of the large amount (more than 1300) of Franciszka Urszula’s letters the most interesting are four poetic notes to her husband.
 The poetic works of this genre reflected conversation concept, which was formed back in the ancient epistolary theory and gained popularity in the French salon poetry of the 18th century.
 According to Cicero’s regulations, the author writes letters «cotidianis verbis» («in everyday words").
 Traditional epistolary formula combined with the "information of the heart."

-All four poetic letters to Prince Michael imbued with a sense of sadness of separation, bear the stamp of the hot subjective feelings.
-Nevertheless, Francesca wrote her epistles, clearly hoping for a wider audience, as between the lines she articulates the main points of the Code of ideal love: eternal loyalty, recognition of the highest values of love, boundless sadness and loss of interest in life in separation from loved ones.
+All four poetic letters to Prince Michał imbued with a sense of sadness of separation, bear the stamp of the hot subjective feelings.
+Nevertheless, Franciszka Urszula wrote her epistles, clearly hoping for a wider audience, as between the lines she articulates the main points of the Code of ideal love: eternal loyalty, recognition of the highest values of love, boundless sadness and loss of interest in life in separation from loved ones.